dlpazinatto/backend/README.md

 A simple application backend for books CRUD.
 Please rename .env.example for .env and set .env file variables before start aplication.

+PS: This project runs on Node version 20.11.1 and npm version 10.5.0.

 PS.
 This project accepts CORS requests from the frontend at http://localhost:4000.
 ```
 APP_PORT=3000 -> Set port app list